-III.
-Judge Robart's Decision in Motorola v.
-Microsoft
+II.
+Judge Robart's Decision in

+Microsoft v.
+Motorola

-On April 25, 2013, Judge Robart issued a 207-page opinion on FRAND issues in the Motorola v.
-Microsoft case.
-After an extended discussion of Motorola's patents in suit (which were not the totality of Motorola's SEPs related to the standards at issue), he concluded that they constituted only a "sliver" of the technology incorporated into the two standards he considered (the H.264 video compression standard and the 802.11 Wi-Fi standard).
-He further concluded that the two standards were responsible for only a relatively small part of the value of Microsoft's products at issue (the Xbox game console and Windows software).
-He ultimately concluded that Motorola's patents would command FRAND royalties of 0.555 cents/unit for Motorola's H.264-related patents and 3.471 cents/unit for Motorola's 802.11-related patents, or a total of 4.026 cents/unit.
-(He also found that the range of FRAND rates for Motorola's patents was from 0.555 cents/unit to 16.389 cents/unit for H.264 and from 0.8 cents/unit to 19.5 cents/unit for 802.11-a range from a low of 1.355 cents/unit to a high of 35.889 cents/unit for both portfolios.)
+On April 25, 2013, Judge James Robart issued a 207-page opinion on FRAND issues in Motorola v.
+Microsoft.38 After an extended discussion of Motorola's patents in suit (which were not the totality of Motorola's SEPs related to the standards at issue), he concluded that they constituted only a "sliver" of the technology incorporated into the two standards he considered (the H.264 video compression standard and the 802.11 Wi-Fi standard).39 He further determined that the two standards were responsible for only a relatively small part of the value of Microsoft's products at issue (the Xbox game console and Windows software).
+He ultimately found that Motorola's patents would command FRAND royalties of 0.555 cents per unit for Motorola's H.264-related patents and 3.471 cents per unit for Motorola's 802.11-related patents, or a total of 4.026 cents per unit.40 (He also found that the range of FRAND rates for Motorola's patents was from 0.555 cents per unit to 16.389 cents per unit for H.264 and from 0.8 cents per unit to 19.5 cents per unit for 802.11-a range from a low of 1.355 cents per unit to a high of 35.889 cents per unit for both portfolios.)41

-He did not calculate the total dollar royalties implied by his findings, but commentators have estimated that, at those rates, Microsoft would pay Motorola roughly \$1.8 million/year.
-That was roughly twice what Microsoft had proposed, but only a tiny fraction (estimated by some commentators at 1/20th of 1 percent) of what Motorola had been asking (Motorola had proposed royalty rates of 2.25 percent on the selling price of Xbox and Windows).
+Judge Robart did not calculate the total dollar royalties implied by his findings, but commentators have estimated that, at those rates, Microsoft would pay Motorola roughly \$1.8 million per year.
+That was roughly twice what Microsoft had proposed, but only a tiny fraction (estimated by some commentators at 1/20th of 1 percent)42 of what Motorola had been asking.
+(Motorola had proposed royalty rates of 2.25 percent on the selling price of Xbox and Windows.)